danieladov/jellyfin-plugin-mergeversions/README.md

 Jellyfin Merge Versions plugin is a plugin that automatically groups every repeated movie;

 </p>
+## Install Process
+1.Download the .zip file from release page
+2.Extract it and place the .dll file in a folder called ```plugins/Merge Versions``` under  the program data directory or inside the portable install directory
+3.Restart Jellyfin

 ## Build Process
 1. Clone or download this repository